Nuitka/Nuitka/Developer_Manual.rst

 Looking at this example, one way to look at it, would be to turn "range" into "xrange", note that "x" is unused.
-But in fact, what would be best, is to notice that "range()" values is not used, but only the length of the expression matters.
-And even if "x" were used, only the ability to predict the value from a function would be interesting.
+But in fact, what would be best, is to notice that "range()" generated value is not really used, but only the length of the expression matters.
+And even if "x" were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead.

 Predict from a function could mean to have Python code to do it, as well as C++ code to do it.
-And of course, it would only make sense where such calculations are "O(1)", i.e. do not require recursion like "n!" does.
+Then code for the loop can be generated.

 .. note::

+   Of course, it would only make sense where such calculations are "O(1)" complexity, i.e. do not require recursion like "n!" does.

-   The other thing is that CPython appears to take length hints from objects for some operations, and there it would help too, to track length of objects.
+The other thing is that CPython appears to take length hints from objects for some operations, and there it would help too, to track length of objects, and provide it, to outside code.

-Back to the orginal example:
+Back to the original example:

 .. code-block:: python

    len( "a" * 1000000000000 )

 The theme here, is that when we can't pre-compute all intermediate expressions, and we sure can't always in the general case.
-But we can still, predict properties of an expression result, more or less.
+But we can still, predict some of properties of an expression result, more or less.

 Here we have "len" to look at an argument that we know the size of.
 Great.
-We need to ask if there are any side effects, and if there are, we need to maintain them of course, but generally this appears feasible.
+We need to ask if there are any side effects, and if there are, we need to maintain them of course, but generally this appears feasible, and is already being done by existing optimizations if an operation generates an exception.

 Applying this to "ctypes"